craabreu/ufedmm/README.md

 * Different flavors of alpha-helix content measures, based on angles, dihedrals, and hydrogen bonds

-The `ufedmm.cvlib` module can be viewed as a standalone package of general applicability, not restricted to `ufedmm` simulations.
+The `ufedmm.cvpack` module can be viewed as a standalone package of general applicability, not restricted to `ufedmm` simulations.

 ## Documentation